jonterob/MediStruct/docs/USER_GUIDE.md

 ## Search Patients

 1. Open Search tab.
-2. Search by patient ID or patient name.
+2. Search by patient ID or patient name in the same search field.
 3. Review details from returned records.

+## System Settings

+1. Open the Settings tab.
+2. Choose between Light Theme and Dark Theme.
+3. Click Apply Theme to save your preference.
+4. Refresh UI if needed to apply the current colors across the app.

+Notes:
+- Theme changes are saved to the database and persist after restarting the app.
+- You can also switch themes from the Settings menu in the top menu bar.

 ## Exit and Data Safety